unblog/MailboxStatistics/README.md

 Note, it requires that the script is executed from the Exchange management shell ``exshell.psc1``.

 ## Usage:
-Ran on exchange host as a task scheduled job at your desired time and action prog *powershell.exe*<br>
-use ``example`` param:
+Ran on Exchange host as a task scheduled job at your desired time and action prog *powershell.exe*. use ``example`` param:
 ```sh
 -psconsolefile "C:\Program Files\Microsoft\Exchange Server\V15\Bin\exshell.psc1" -file "C:\windows\system32\MailboxStatistics-Report.ps1"